Pratikshinde55/Grafana-Promotheus-Docker/README.md

 Here,

-" /etc/docker/daemon.json " => This location for "linux host system" where install docker and expose metrics.
+**/etc/docker/daemon.json** = This location for "linux host system" where install docker and expose metrics.

-"metrics-addr" => This is endpoint means metrics exposes to IP and Port no.
+**metrics-addr** = This is endpoint means metrics exposes to IP and Port no.

-"0.0.0.0:9323" => '0.0.0.0' means what ever Public IP of Docker Host that take here and '9323' is port no for exposing metrics.
+**0.0.0.0:9323** = '0.0.0.0' means what ever Public IP of Docker Host that take here and '9323' is port no for exposing metrics.

 - Note:

-  After do change in settings then need to restart docker services to apply changes
+  After do change in settings then need to **restart docker services** to apply changes

 Command for restart docker service: